arslan-r/clever_currency_exchange/README.md

 # clever_currency_exchange
+Using image processing and computer vission, this app allows a picture of a foreign price tag to be converted into your homeland currency.

 Traveling?
 Can't wrap your head around the currency exchange rate?
 Take a picture of the price tag and you will find your answer.
 Goal is to design an app that's easier to use than manually typing in numbers.

 ## DESIGN PLAN